mark-oblack/angular-todo-app/README.md

-# angular-todo-app
-AngularJS Todo List
+# AngularJS Todo List App

 A Todo list created with Bootstrap and AngularJS for my Interface Design II class.